neteye/learnGit/readme.txt

-git is distributed  a version controller git is free software distributed by gpl
+git is distributed  a version controller git is free software distributed by gp git has a mutable called stage